Aca-Media

 • 🔎

-January 23, 2015 by Bill Kirkpatrick in Podcast
+January 23, 2015 by Chris Becker in Podcast

 Don't fear the numbers!
 In a fascinating (and funny) interview, we talk to Jeremy Butler about how he uses quantitative analysis and digital tools to better understand film and television style.
 Then we continue bringing you interviews with great film and media scholars from the folks at Fieldnotes: this month Thomas Waugh talks with Linda Williams about Jump Cut, the pornography wars of the 1980s, and her more recent work on race and melodrama.